RBAdelphiStudent/lab04/README.md

 ```
 System.out.println("# " + "price" + " cents.");
 ```
+The system would print `# price cents.`

 ## What would be printed here?
 ```
 System.out.println("# price cents.");
 ```
+* The system would print `# price cents.`

 ## Could either of the previous two versions be used to show the price of tickets in different ticket machines?
 Explain your answer.

+* Neither of the previous two versions could be used to show the price of tickets in different machines, as they print a String, "price", rather than the int `price`.
+Only the latter will show the actual price of the tickets when prompted.

 ## Add a `showPrice` method to the `TicketMachine` class in the `lab04-ticket-machine`.
 This should have a void return type and take no parameters.
 The body of the method should print (here `xyz` should be replaced by the value held in the `price` field when the method is called):
 ```